How to Backup Physical Machines with Qiling Backup

 Summary

 Now that we've covered the Windows Disk Backup process, the same goes for System Backup and Partition Backup.
+In addition to backing up the entire hard drive, users can also choose to backup the System and Partition separately.

 Related Articles